Questions about Alternative Teacher Licensure?

-We find students in our Program are most successful when they limit themselves to 2 classes a semester, as students can expect to spend 5-7 hours per course per week on homework and assignments.
+We find students in our Program are most successful when they limit themselves to 2 classes a semester.

 How much does the ATL Program cost?

-There is a registration fee of $40.00 every semester.
+There is a $40.00 registration fee every term one registers for coursework.

 Are there other associated costs?

-Yes, other associate fees include, but are not limited to, Fingerprint/Background Check process fees, NMTA exam fees and NMPED Licensure application fees.
+Yes, other associate fees include, but are not limited to, Fingerprint/Background Check process fees, Teacher Assessment exam fees, and NMPED Licensure application fees.